o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

     scripts/o3de create-gem --gem-name ShapeExample --template-name CppToolGem
     ```

-2. Register the Gem to your project.
+2. (Optional) Register the Gem to your project.
+This step is optional because when you create a Gem using the O3DE CLI in the previous step, it automatically registers the Gem.

     ```cmd
     <engine>/scripts/o3de register -gp <gem-path> -espp <project-path>